Ava-HW/Catculator/README.md

 #### __Catculator 3- Is my cat overweight calculator__

 This calculator takes two inputs from the user- the circumfrence of their cat's ribcage in cm, and the distance from their cat's back knee to their ankle in cm.
+The program will accept input if the user adds "cm" or " cm" onto the end of their input.
 If the user doesn't enter a valid input, the program will reprompt them.

+The program returns the cat's BMI, and if the user's cat is underweight, normal weight, overweight or obese.

 ##### Example usage